 The Swami Vivekananda Cultural Centre, Johannesburg has been actively working towards promoting Indian culture in South Africa to foster closer links between India and South Africa.
 SVCC Johannesburg was opened in 1993.
 In fact, it was the first GOI presence in South Africa after the end of Apartheid.
 The High Commission and the Consulate were established in 1994.

 The Centre has steadily increased its range of activities, both in house and outside.
 Besides imparting training in Hindustani classical singing, Yoga, Tabla, Hindi and Bengali languages, it also organizes various cultural events in collaboration with local organizations.
 The premises of the Centre are also being utilized by various cultural organizations for rehearsals for their respective events.

-Hindustani vocal: Hindustani classical vocal music classes are conducted by Shri Arindam Mukhopadhyay, Hindustani vocal teacher sent by ICCR, at the Centre.
+Hindustani vocal: Hindustani classical vocal music classes are conducted by Shri Arindam Mukhopadhyay, Hindustani vocal teacher sent by SVCCR, at the Centre.
 Besides, under our outreach programme, classes are conducted in Parkmore Gurudwara and in Lenasia School of Music on weekends.
 Hindustani vocal classes are popular.
-Shri Mukhopadhyay participates in performances and events organized by local cultural organizations outside the ICC.
+Shri Mukhopadhyay participates in performances and events organized by local cultural organizations outside the SVCC.
 He also performs at various temples and local Gurudwara whenever invited on special occasions.

 Yoga: Regular Yoga Classes are conducted by Ms. Maya Bhatt, Teacher of Indian Culture at the Centre from Tuesday to Saturday every month.
 For details and joining please contact firstname.lastname@example.org.